 EM-ACP Forum

-Regional representatives, profiles and email contact details of the EM-ACP Forum members.
+Regional representatives, profiles and email contact details of the Emergency Medicine Advanced Clinical Practitioner (EM-ACP) Forum members.

 The EM-ACP Forum comprises the following members from around the regions.